 Associate Provost for Faculty

 Dawn Bratsch-Prince is Associate Provost for Faculty and professor of Spanish at Iowa State University.
-In this role, she provides leadership in recruiting, advancing, and retaining an excellent and diverse faculty.
-Among her responsibilities are promotion and tenure, faculty development, orientation and mentoring, honors and awards, department chair training, and leadership development.
-She leads development of policies and initiatives that further Iowa State University's strategic goal of nurturing a diversity of people, ideas, approaches, and cultures.
-Bratsch-Prince has oversight of the Center for Excellence in Learning and Teaching (CELT), the Office of Institutional Research, and the ISU ADVANCE Program.
+In this role, she provides leadership in recruiting, advancing, and retaining excellent faculty.
+Among her responsibilities are faculty development and success; orientation and mentoring; promotion, tenure and advancement; honors and recognitions; Faculty Handbook policy development; faculty conduct, grievances, and appeals; and programming for department chairs, school directors, and emerging campus leaders.
+She leads development of policies and initiatives that further Iowa State University's strategic goal of cultivating a diverse, equitable, and inclusive environment where students, faculty, and staff flourish.
+Bratsch-Prince has oversight of the Office of Institutional Research, the ISU Ombuds Office, and the ISU ADVANCE Program.

 A member of the Iowa State faculty since 1990, Bratsch-Prince served as chair of the Department of World Languages and Cultures from 2002-2008.
 As chair, Bratsch-Prince led a realignment of the department’s mission and broadened its emphasis to better serve students who seek credentials in another language and culture.
 She was key to the development of a second major in Languages and Cultures for Professions (LCP), the establishment of student internships, the formal renaming of the department, and the creation of a unified major in World Languages and Cultures.
 She has been recognized with both the College- and University-level awards for Outstanding Departmental Leadership.
 She was recognized by the Iowa World Language Association for her work on articulation and advocacy in world language education.
 She served as a member of the Executive Committee of the MLA’s Association of Departments of Foreign Languages (ADFL), and served as ADFL president in 2010.